 The otolaryngology residency addresses all aspects of the field, including head and neck oncology, post-ablation and cosmetic reconstructive surgery, bronchoesophagology, pediatric otolaryngology, otology, neurotology, rhinology, allergy and immunology.
 A high faculty-to-resident ratio and large patient population permit training to be tailored to the needs and goals of residents.
 The faculty consists of eight full-time faculty in basic science and clinical otolaryngology, five research faculty, and five adjunct faculty.
 Resources include a temporal bone dissection laboratory; a surgical skills lab; an otoneurological facility for testing hearing loss, dizziness, and brain stem disorders; a peripheral and central auditory pharmacology laboratory; an allergy testing and treatment clinic; and a tinnitus diagnostic clinic.

-plastic surgery, pediatric surgery, anesthesia, trauma care, & neurosurgery.
+plastic surgery, pediatric surgery, anesthesia, Neuro critical care, & neurosurgery.
 The second residency year emphasizes physical diagnosis, ambulatory medicine, and mastering basic surgical skills in otolaryngology.
 Residents rotate through audiology, speech pathology, and the vestibular clinic.